This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The woman was subsequently demoted to a lower-paying position.
 She and her lawyer sued the store for discrimination.

-When it’s time for you to make some tough choices about getting justice for your child, rely on a Vermont cerebral palsy lawyer for expert guidance.
+When making tough choices about getting justice for your child, rely on a Vermont cerebral palsy lawyer for expert guidance.
 This is the professional you need by your side, ensuring your case wins, that you recover damages, and that your child gets the best care possible.

 Get Matched with a Leading Birth Injury Attorney in Your Area